Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Overlooking view of the Alcatraz Island, Coit Tower, and North Beach from the Nob Hill hotel

 Most hotels are located in either Nob Hill or Union Square.
-I’d choose to book a hotel in Nob Hill over Union Square because Nob Hill is a safer area, is closer to more tourist attractions, and has beautiful views over the city.
+I’d choose a hotel in Nob Hill over Union Square because Nob Hill is a safer area, is closer to more tourist attractions, and has beautiful views over the city.

 From here, head to the bustling North Beach neighborhood for the best taste of SF’s nightlife.
-Start your evening with a cocktail at the lively, two-storied Vesuvio Cafe, an old Jack Kerouac hangout across the street from the infamous City Lights bookstore
+Start your evening with a cocktail at the lively, two-storied Vesuvio Cafe, an old Jack Kerouac hangout across the street from the iconic City Lights bookstore

-For dinner, wander down Columbus Avenue in search of North Beach’s signature Italian food.
+For dinner, wander down Columbus Ave in search of North Beach’s signature Italian food.
 Indulge in fine dining at Cotogna, or opt for a budget-friendly option at Tony’s Pizza Napoletana — the best pizza in San Francisco.

 Day 2 – Exploring SF’s Parks, Architecture, & Natural Beauty